silverneko/dotfiles/README.md

 Type `./install.sh` in the command line to use.

 Remember to install:
+- zsh
+- vim
 - xmonad
+- xmobar
 - stalonetray
-- vim
-- xmobar
-- zsh
 - synapse (`sudo add-apt-repository ppa:synapse-core/ppa`)
+- xfce4-terminal (for better transparency than cinnamon-terminal)
+- glipper (clipboard manager)

 ## vim cheatsheet